Special Feature: Products Sally Recommends

 November is American Diabetes Month and the American Diabetes Association wants people to take diabetes more seriously.
 An August, 2008 survey of what people fear, 49 percent reported fear of cancer and only 3 percent cited a fear of diabetes.
 Ironically, one in ten adults report having been diagnosed with diabetes, while fewer than 6 percent, have been diagnosed with cancer.

 It is important to be aware of and manage diabetes.
-Use products like glucose monitors, testing strips and other helpful tools from companies like Dexcom and ADW Diabetes.
+Use products like glucose monitors, testing strips and other helpful tools.
 Serious complications of mismanaged diabetes include loss of limbs, heart attack, stroke, kidney disease and blindness.
 What is alarming is that 1/4 of people with diabetes are not aware of these consequences.

 What you eat is one of the most important aspects of managing diabetes.
 Knowing what to eat can be confusing.